-This policy has been developed by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups.
-The DDSCP education subgroups approved and signed off the template policy at their meetings in September and October 2022.
+This policy has been developed and updated by representatives from the Derby and Derbyshire Safeguarding Children Partnership (DDSCP) Derby and Derbyshire Education subgroups.
+This policy has been approved and signed off by the DDSCP education subgroups before being personalised by the school.

-This policy reflects Keeping Children Safe in Education (KCSIE) 2022 as well as other relevant national guidance and local safeguarding children policies and procedures.
+This policy reflects Keeping Children Safe in Education (KCSIE) June 2023 as well as other relevant national guidance and local safeguarding children policies and procedures.

-This policy has been developed to support Derby schools in their safeguarding practice and has been tailored to reflect our school internal provisions, our vision and our ethos.
+This policy has been developed to support Derby and Derbyshire schools and education providers in their safeguarding practice and has been tailored to reflect our school internal provisions, our vision and our ethos.

-This policy will be reviewed annually as a minimum and updated if needed to incorporate safeguarding issues as they emerge or evolve, lessons learnt and national or local changes.
+This policy will be reviewed annually, as a minimum, and updated if needed to incorporate safeguarding issues as these emerge or evolve, lessons learnt and national or local changes.